redifo/ci_pp1/README.md

 ### User Stories

 #### First Time Visitor Goals
+Discover Engaging Life Hacks:

+Upon landing on the homepage, the visitor should be captivated by the hero section's message and image, encouraging them to explore ingenious life hacks.

+Easy Navigation:

+The navigation menu should be straightforward, with clear labels like "Home," "Categories," and "Contact Us."
+This helps first-time visitors easily understand and access key sections of the website.

 #### Returning Visitor Goals
+Explore More Life Hacks:

+Returning visitors might want to discover additional life hacks.
+The "Popular Life Hacks" section should be prominently displayed, providing a quick overview of trending hacks. (webpage is static at the moment).

+Efficient Navigation:

+Ensure that the navigation menu remains consistent, allowing users to quickly jump to different sections.
+Consider incorporating a "Recent Hacks" or "Featured Hacks" section on the homepage to showcase new content.

 #### Frequent Visitor Goals
+Stay Updated with Newsletter:

+Frequent visitors interested in receiving regular updates should find the newsletter subscription form easily accessible in the footer.
+The form should be inviting, and the submission process seamless.

+Connect on Social Media:

+Include social media icons in the footer, encouraging frequent visitors to connect on platforms like Facebook, Instagram, YouTube, and LinkedIn.
+This helps in building a community around the website.
 - - -

 ## Design